Package Managers \`a la Carte: A Formal Model of Dependency Resolution: Package Managers, Mise en Place

-Note that this means multiple versions of the same package name can be selected even if it would be possible to use just one, which is consistent with Cargo's implementation.

-To reduce the Concurrent Package Calculus to the core calculus we push the granular version into the package name so that version uniqueness in the core calculus enforces version granularity.
-We introduce intermediate packages that allow for depending on multiple granular versions of now-distinct package names.
-Figure~\ref{fig:concurrent} shows an instance of the Concurrent Package Calculus; its reduction to the core appears in Figure~\ref{fig:concurrent-reduction}.
+To reduce the Concurrent Package Calculus to the core calculus, we push the granular version into the package name so that version uniqueness in the core calculus enforces version granularity.
+We introduce intermediate packages that allow for depending on multiple granular versions of now-distinct package names~\cite{pubgrub-rs}.
+The parent relation $\pi$ and the intermediate packages of the reduction below determine one another (Thms~\ref{thm.concurrent-reduction-soundness} and~\ref{thm.concurrent-reduction-completeness}); peer dependencies~(\S\ref{sec.mise-en-place.peer-dependencies}) then constrain precisely this selection. npm represents $\pi$ in its lock file as nested \verb|node_modules| paths.
+Fig.~\ref{fig.concurrent} shows an instance of the Concurrent Package Calculus and its reduction to the core.